 Because we place a financial value on returned equipment, you procure IT in the knowledge it will be sold to a second user.
-A simple switch that means your IT management strategy starts and ends with sustainability at the forefront.
+It's a simple switch that moves you to a more circular IT investment model.

 We know that shifting away from traditional cash ownership towards a circular model of IT asset management is a big idea, but it really is a simple process.

 This enables IT managers to easily track IT equipment – including viewing its specifications, costs, contract period and other vital information – generate on-demand reports for monitoring and budgeting, and streamline financial planning as they can see what each department spends.

 Our advanced IT asset management platform is included in your monthly payment and gives you complete visibility and control of all devices.
 Know where your devices are and who is using them, ensure each device is up to date and compliant, and access detailed technical and financial reporting, split by cost centre, product groups and location.

 It can also hold information on non-contracted, user-owned devices for a full 360 view on the entire IT device estate.
 It enables users to better manage budgets, allocate costs and make informed decisions based on data.

 - Access dashboards to get a birds-eye view of all all assets in one platform

 - Drill down into device information, including serial numbers, user data, technical data, financial data, and performance and health